-The Fix: Its easy to get caught up in the dream of it all, but you need to dive deep into your planning to ensure the home you design is functional for your family.
-An excellent way to gauge what you’re missing is to call a family meeting.
+The Fix: It's easy to get caught up in the dream of it all, but you must dive deep into your planning to ensure the home you design is functional for your family.
+Calling a family meeting is an excellent way to gauge what you’re missing.
 Ask for input from everyone on what features they see as important.

-• Maybe its Jack-and-Jill sinks in a shared bathroom
+• Maybe Jack-and-Jill sinks in a shared bathroom

-• Maybe you are absolutely sick of showering and are merely longing for a relaxing soak in your very own tub.
+• Maybe you are sick of showering and merely longing for a relaxing soak in your very own tub.

 Without taking the pulse of all of the family members who will live in (or often visit) your new dream home, you might not think about unusual floor-plan features that satisfy their wish list – like the Jack-and-Jill bathroom on the second floor (left side) of this 3-bedroom, 2-bath, 2-half-bath luxury Texas-style home (Plan #161-1076).

 3. Making the Floor Plan Too Large or Too Small